vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 > silent=yes

 We can change it to `no`.
 **Caveat**: a CRC32 of the whole NOR Flash block (65536 bytes) protects the integrity of the u-boot bootenv.
 It is placed at the very beginning of the flash block. we need to recalculate the CRC32 on the flash block, CRC32 excluded (65536-4 bytes) and put it at the beginning of the block.
+The patched NOR Flash block containing the u-boot environmental variables is provided [here](./boot/nor_block_ubootenv_nosilent.bin).

 Now reflash the NOR device:
 ```